cloudmesh-community/fa18-523-60/paper/paper.md

             point__geo_within={"type": "Polygon",
                  "coordinates": [[[40, 5], [40, 6], [41, 6], [40, 5]]]})
 ```
-The list query will lookup the documents where the field specified matches
+The list querylooks up the documents where the specified fiels matches
-the given value exactly.
-To match all pages that have the word 'coding' as an
+exactly to the given value.
+To match all pages that have the word  *coding*
-item in the 'tags' list can find as below:
+as an item in the *tags* list one would use the following query:
 ```
 $ class Page(Document):
      tags = ListField(StringField())